-- But no apparent end to the country's mining conflicts
+But no apparent end to the country's mining disputes.

 Operations at two of Bolivia's most important silver mines have resumed, following a two-week blockade by protestors.